Ayoralol/sp-dev-provisioning-templates/README.md

 # Site Generation Script

+The script is written within [./tenant/contosoworks/script.ps1](./tenant/contosoworks)

+The script is written to be able to be used with any template, simply move the script into the folder above /source/ that contains your template.xml
+It will take the /source/ folder and create a template.pnp out of it, upload the template to "Shared Documents" on SharePoint, and use that to apply to the sites.
+The script first prompts your credentials and creates a credentials.xml file within the same folder as the script, and can then be used on subsequent executions

+### Script Requirements

+- Install-Module PnP.Powershell
+- Install-Module ThreadJob

+- Edit the script file to output the desired amount of sites and batch amounts
+- **add credentials.xml to .gitignore**

 # SharePoint Provisioning Templates

 Repository for SharePoint PnP Provisioning templates to automate site / tenant level provisioning logic.
 Templates are divided on different folders based on the structure and needed permissions.